krisaziabor/52/web/src/app/data/projects/01/study.md

 I am so excited to finally start this weekly practice.
 Since shifting my mind more to product than solely engineering, I have been more inspired than ever to hone my craft and create.
 This is only the beginning <3

 Also, this scenario about Troye Sivan's Happy Little Pill and YOUTH is real.
-If you want the 2010s forgotten gems playlist, here you are :&gt;
+If you want the 2010s forgotten gems playlist, [here you are](https://open.spotify.com/playlist/7EvbkUqRVNz9ShQB8XHhzs?si=1b62e8854cd04c1d) :)

 ## Colophon